mathiscode/password-leak/README.md

 ## Introduction

-`node-password-leak` is a module that can be used to check if a password is compromised by checking with the [Have I Been Pwned API](https://haveibeenpwned.com/API/).
+`node-password-leak` is a module that can be used to determine if a password is compromised by checking with the [Have I Been Pwned API](https://haveibeenpwned.com/API/).

 ## How is this safe?